 Virginia has been involved with permaculture since the early 1990s.
 Since 2003 she has been worked on the Accredited Permaculture Training (APT), including writing the courses for the five year reviews culminating in the endorsement of 66 unique permaculture units as part of the Agriculture, Horticulture and Conservation & Land Management (AHC) Training Package in 2018.
 Virginia is a founding member of the Permaculture Educators’ Guild, experience permaculture teacher in PDC and APT including many years at Eltham College, and a passionate advocate for quality education in permaculture in all its forms.
 She has been a previous Board member and President of Permaculture Melbourne (now Permaculture Victoria) and convened the Australasian Permaculture Convergence in 2005.
 She has worked with others, notably Robin Clayfield, in the training of teachers for APT and she brings to the Board her skills in strategic planning and facilitation.
 She recently retired in order to focus on mentoring and supporting others, and to enjoy her grandson and her garden.
 She lives in NE Melbourne and has a large, productive garden and a rambling friendly house where visitors and guests are always welcome.
 She is a patchworker, a cheesemaker, an eco-dying enthusiast, a shoemaker (only for herself) and a dressmaker.
-Find out more from Virginia
+Read more about Virginia in our interview here.

 Wendy Marchment, Board Director

 Wendy’s permaculture journey started in the early 1990s whilst living in Adelaide.
 Shortly thereafter she joined Permaculture SA, moved to suburbia with a young family, and set about establishing a permaculture garden and doing a passive solar renovation.
 After moving to Queensland in 2005, she completed a PDC plus Certificate III Permaculture at Northey Street City Farm (NSCF), before moving into the PDC Coordinator and then the Education Coordinator position(s) at NSCF.
 Despite enjoying teaching PDCs and APT, Wendy moved back into the university sector taking a position as the Manager, Institutional Research at Deakin University in Geelong.
 She was the inaugural Convenor of Permaculture Geelong from 2014-16 and organised/taught part of the 2015 Geelong PDC.
 After a 30 year career across seven universities, and on the committees of various organisations, Wendy brings experience in many aspects governance and compliance.
 Her qualifications include a BSc, MBA and Cert IV TAA.
 Read more about Wendy in our interview here

 Donna Morawiak, Board Director